shirelepfl/CMT-Project/README.md

 ### Code

-To write our code, we received help from the assistants and ChatGPT version 5.1.
-We didn't use any available code on the internet already created.
+The code was written with help from the assistants and ChatGPT version 5.1.
+No pre-existing online codebases were used.